glboysagar1-prog/ssod-detection-app/README.md

-# SSOD Detection App (YOLOv8 + Falcon)
+# Safety Object Detection (SSOD) Application

-## Overview
-This application uses YOLOv8 for industrial safety object detection and integrates with Falcon for automatic model updates.
-The app allows users to upload images and detect 7 specific industrial safety objects:
+This is a Smart Object Detection application built with YOLOv8 to detect industrial safety equipment.
+The application can identify 7 classes of safety objects:
 - OxygenTank
 - NitrogenTank
 - FirstAidBox